jrsmth/tyche-poker/README.md

 Status (May 2020)
 * Objectives 2 and 3 were achieved.
 * Objective 1 did not happen.
 With a looming deadline to pass my Java OCA exam, I have had to park Tyche as it is.
 It is PRETTY MUCH done but it is not production ready.
 I have not tested it with other people and I atm I'm not going to.
 I have learnt TONNES and am intent of reusing lots of this code in future projects :)
+* I have very much reached the end of my tether in the time frame - I had 6 weeks to over on it (3 sprints).
+This worked out to probably 60 hours of focussed work.
 * Maybe I am using pragmatism as an excuse for non-perfection...

 <br>